Business Building

 The name must be entered in English characters and have one of the following indicators: Limited Liability Company, LLC, or L.L.C.
 When inputting the desired name into the online filing system, a search will be made to determine whether the proposed name is acceptable and follows the North Carolina state statute.

 By performing a business search, you can ensure that your LLC name is not already registered.
-Click here to search through existing businesses in North Carolina.
+You can search through existing businesses in North Carolina by utilizing the Secretary of State website.
 By searching for the name before submitting your Articles of Organization, you can avoid rejection by proposing a name that was already registered.
 It can help prevent your forfeiture of any fees with filing.

 Step 2: Principal Office Address

-You need to include the primary address where your business will be located at.
+You need to include the primary address where your business will be located.

 Step 3: Indicate whether you will create a series LLC